 Checklist amendment application Complete amendment application Application process • An applicant files its application using the eFiling system.
 An applicant files its application using the eFiling System. • The Commission reviews the application for eligibility for a checklist amendment. • The Commission reviews the application for completeness, accuracy and technical correctness.
-If the Commission determines that a checklist amendment application is sufficient, the Commission reviews the application for completeness, accuracy and technical correctness. will be treated as a complete If the Commission approves the application, it issues an amended licence but no decision report. amendment application.
-If the Commission approves the application, it will issue a decision report and a licence. • The applicant files a related OneStop application with the AER. • The applicant files a related OneStop • The AER follows up directly with the applicant on any errors found on the OneStop application. application with the AER.
-The AER follows up directly with the applicant on any errors found on the The applicant files confirmation of the OneStop update with the AUC within 90 days of AUC approval.
+If the Commission determines that a checklist amendment application is sufficient, the Commission reviews the application for completeness, accuracy and technical correctness.
+If any checklist amendment application activities are applied for in conjunction with any of the complete amendment application activities, the application will be treated as a complete amendment application.
+If the Commission approves the application, it issues an amended licence but no decision report.
+If the Commission approves the application, it will issue a decision report and a licence. • The applicant files a related OneStop application with the AER.
+The applicant files a related OneStop application with the AER.
+The AER follows up directly with the applicant on any errors found on the OneStop application. • The AER follows up directly with the applicant on any errors found on the The applicant files confirmation of the OneStop update with the AUC within 90 days of AUC approval.
 OneStop application.
 The applicant files confirmation of the OneStop update with the AUC within 90 days of AUC approval.